DCNick3/shin-translation-tools/README.md

 then extract the romfs files with [hactoolnet](https://github.com/Thealexbarney/LibHac).

 shin engine usually packages its files into one or two `.rom` files: `data.rom` and sometimes `patch.rom`.
-You would need to extract them first.
+You would need to obtain them first.

 After you have obtained the rom files, `shin-tl` can already handle them